douglasmacb/livraria/README.md

 # livraria
-Livraria GuiaBolso Interview - It's a simple application to find books from Kotlin website using regex to get ISBN code.
+Livraria GuiaBolso Interview - It's a simple application to find books from Kotlin main page using regex to get ISBN code.

 ## # Step 1